YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 3. Watched them struggle (or succeed) with these tools
 4. Asked them what they loved and hated (and why)

-### 3. Card Sorting: Start Making Sense
+### 3. Card Sorting

-After collecting all this info, we needed to organize it somehow.
+Let's start making sense – after collecting all this info, we needed to organize it somehow.
 Enter card sorting - our way of turning a mess of ideas into something that makes sense.

 ::